karstengresch/pi-hole-service-blockers/README.md

   * *"I have setup (A|B|C)" that doesn't allow recognizing clients.*<br>OK, then this approach will **not** work.

 ## Disclaimer
-This project isn't affiliated with the official [Pi-hole](https://pi-hole.net).
+This project isn't affiliated with the official [Pi-hole project](https://pi-hole.net).

 No warranties, use at your own risk.